jsicheng/jsicheng.github.io/index.md

 Hello!
 My name is Sicheng Jia and I am currently a second year MS student in Computer Science at UCLA.

-I enjoy cooking and working out.
-I am part of the UCLA ACA Lion Dance team.
-I also enjoy playing volleyball!
+I enjoy cooking, working out, and playing volleyball.
+I am also part of the UCLA ACA Lion Dance team, come check us out!